therealjohn/GoogleAnalytics/README.md

 Xamarin.iOS Binding Project for Google Analytics 3.01

+*Note: This has only been tested using Xamarin.iOS Version: 7.0.1.4*

 ## Building

 This is a Xamarin.iOS Binding Project.
 Open the solution, build the project, use the built `.dll` in your Xamarin.iOS app.
 A built `.dll` is also already in the bin directory if you can't build for some reason.